-Why publish with BMJ Journals?
+Why publish with Journals from BMJ?

 We are committed to our authors and truly believe that our journals are only as good as the articles they contain.
 That’s why we work hard to support the authors who trust us to publish their work.

 We listen to our authors so publishing with us not only provides you with a wide range of benefits, it also helps future authors as we use your feedback to improve our services.

 - Fast decision times